Lan-lab/COMSE/README.md

 ### 2.1 Package installation

-For R platform, the core dependent packages are `RcisTarget` and `AUCell`.
+For R platform, the core dependent packages are `igraph` and `Rdimtools`.

 ``` R
 install.packages("igraph")